Structure factors and quantum geometry in multiband BCS superconductors: Introduction

 The remainder of the paper is organized as follows.
 In Sec.~\ref{sec:cf}, we introduce the density and spin response functions, along with their associated structure factors and f-sum rules, for a generic multi-orbital Hubbard model.
 In Sec.~\ref{sec:lrt}, we discuss the zero-temperature linear-response theory for multiband BCS superconductors and analyze the structure factors within the mean-field BCS-BEC crossover framework.
 In Sec.~\ref{sec:ni}, we present numerical calculations for the pyrochlore-Hubbard model.
-The paper concludes with a summary in Sec.~\ref{sec:conc}, and a discussion of Ward identities is provided in the Appendix.
+In Sec.~\ref{sec:ci}, we comment on the role of Coulomb interactions on the low-lying collective excitations.
+The paper concludes with a summary in Sec.~\ref{sec:conc}, while a brief discussions of the effective Gaussian action, the Ward identities, and the effective-mass tensors are provided in the Appendix.